Tickaroo/tikxml/README.md

 # Benchmark
 We did benchmark on this early version of TikXml to compare it's results with other popular xml parsers like SimpleXml and Jackson.
-TikXml is working around 1,9 x faster than jackson and 4,3 times faster than SimpleXml by also having a low memory footprint:
+TikXml is working around 1,9 times faster than jackson and 4,3 times faster than SimpleXml by also having a low memory footprint:
 ![Benchmark](https://raw.githubusercontent.com/Tickaroo/tikxml/master/docs/Benchmark.png)

 TikXml has been build on top of Okio and therefore highly optimized for Retrofit2.